MikolajKolek/Sokoban/README.md

 * **Font**: [LanaPixel](https://opengameart.org/content/lanapixel-localization-friendly-pixel-font "LanaPixel")

 # Downloads
 You can find the latest release for the game [here](https://github.com/MikolajKolek/Sokoban/releases/latest "here").
 It is currently only availble for Windows.
+The installer was created using [InnoSetup](https://jrsoftware.org/isinfo.php "InnoSetup").

 # Documentation
 You can find the full documentation for the project at [mikolajkolek.github.io](https://mikolajkolek.github.io/ "mikolajkolek.github.io").
 It was created using [Doxygen](https://www.doxygen.nl/index.html "Doxygen").
 The configuration file for the documentation can be found [here](https://github.com/MikolajKolek/Sokoban/tree/main/Doxygen "here").
 The documentation contains information on setup, the internationalization system, and the code structure.